Bakkt Holdings Inc. (BKKT) Shares Up Despite Recent Market Volatility

 BKKT’s Market Performance

-BKKT’s stock has seen a 0.00% decrease for the week, with a 40.98% rise in the past month and a 29.32% gain in the past quarter.
-The volatility ratio for the week is 9.13%, and the volatility levels for the past 30 days are at 13.96% for Bakkt Holdings Inc. The simple moving average for the last 20 days is 17.49% for BKKT stock, with a simple moving average of -15.64% for the last 200 days.
+BKKT stock saw an increase of 3.25% in the past week, with a monthly gain of 30.33% and a quarterly increase of 11.19%.
+The volatility ratio for the week is 9.24%, and the volatility levels for the last 30 days are 12.08% for Bakkt Holdings Inc. (BKKT).
+The simple moving average for the last 20 days is 3.62% for BKKT’s stock, with a simple moving average of -21.59% for the last 200 days.

 Analysts’ Opinion of BKKT